Categories

 According to the Austin Chronicle, in earlier appeals, Ricks’s attorneys argued that the jury was allowed to see him wearing shackles at his trial, which violated his constitutional rights.
 The U.S. Supreme Court has ruled that seeing a defendant in shackles undermines the presumption of innocence.
 Ricks’s attorneys argued that prosecutors at his trial went out of their way to mention the shackling during the punishment phase of his trial, writing, “[T]he State all but told the jury it could know that Ricks would be a future danger because ‘[y]ou saw him walk back to counsel table this morning with shackles on.’”
 State and federal judges ruled that it would not have changed his sentence, however, and that he had not raised the issue at the appropriate moment in the appeals process.

-If Ricks is executed, he will be the second person put to death in Texas this year and the sixth nationally.
+Ricks was the second person put to death in Texas this year and the sixth nationally.
 Tarrant County, where he was convicted, is one of the state’s most aggressive death penalty jurisdictions.
-It accounts for 46 executions since 1982.
+It now accounts for 47 executions since 1982, more than any county in Texas except Harris and Dallas counties.
 Another man convicted in Tarrant County, Edward Busby, has an execution date in May.
 In 2025, Texas executed five people.
+The State has executed 598 people since 1982.

 Another execution that was scheduled for this week in Alabama was called off on Tuesday, when Alabama Governor Kay Ivey granted clemency to Charles “Sonny” Burton.
 Ivey commuted Burton’s death sentence to life in prison after acknowledging that executing him would be “unjust” since he did not pull the trigger in the killing of Doug Battle during a robbery in 1991.
 Burton is now 75 years old.